CSaunders41/aimBot/TROUBLESHOOTING.md

 - Delay prevents rapid-fire clicking and allows user intervention
 - Works only in automatic targeting mode - manual mode is unaffected

+### 12. Click Without Mouse Movement (NEW)
+**Problem**: Some skills don't require precise aiming (AoE skills, auto-targeting abilities, auras, ground-targeted skills) but users still wanted automated clicking when enemies are nearby.
+**Fix**: Added "Click Without Mouse Movement" option:
+- New "Click Without Mouse Movement (For AoE Skills)" setting for skills that don't need aiming
+- Plugin detects enemies in range and triggers auto-click without moving the mouse
+- Perfect for AoE skills, auras, auto-targeting abilities, or any skill where mouse position doesn't matter
+- Mouse cursor stays exactly where you positioned it
+- Still respects all other settings: pause system, delays, target filtering, etc.
+- Works in both automatic and manual targeting modes
+- Debug display shows current mode: "With Mouse Movement" or "No Mouse Movement"

 ## Testing Steps

 ### Step 1: Choose Your Mode